mikhailsal/ai-proxy/README.md

 # AI Proxy Service

-This service acts as a drop-in replacement for the OpenAI API, providing a unified interface to route requests to various Large Language Model (LLM) providers like OpenRouter and Google Gemini.
+This service acts as a drop-in replacement for the OpenAI API (and others in the future), providing a unified interface to route requests to various Large Language Model (LLM) providers like OpenRouter and Google Gemini.

 It is built with Python and FastAPI and is designed to be lightweight, fast, and easy to deploy with **HTTPS support** and automatic SSL certificate management.

+Also we have a Logs UI and Analysis System that allows you to view and analyze the logs in a more user-friendly way (written in React)

 ## Features